How Does MTHFR Affect Weight Gain | Methyl-Life

 Recent research has suggested that an MTHFR mutation may affect metabolism to the point where weight loss is much more difficult.

 MTHFR genetic mutations have been linked to both weight gain or ineffective weight loss efforts.
 This may be due to nutritional deficiencies that result from poor methylation in the body.
-Methylation is required for numerous metabolic processes and has been implicated in weight gain and obesity.
+Methylation is required for numerous metabolic processes and has been implicated in weight gain and obesity1.

 Fortunately, many people have found that weight loss becomes easier after supporting their bodies with the nutrients their MTHFR mutation has otherwise depleted.